 History teaches us there have been underrepresented groups of people who didn’t have a voice.
-It wasn’t until the 15th and 19th Amendment secured for all people, 18 and older, regardless of race and sex the right to vote.
+It wasn’t until the 15th and 19th Amendments secured for all people, 18 and older, regardless of race and sex the right to vote.
 Many people have died defending this right.
-In our Constitutional Republic we vote to elect those who will act and speak on our behalf—in all levels of government.
+In our Constitutional Republic, we vote to elect those who will act and speak on our behalf—in all levels of government.
 They will represent the less fortunate, the marginalized, and those afraid to speak.
 We now have a privilege many did not have: to vote—it’s the least we can do.

 Vote Because of Your Beliefs.

 Each election provides the opportunity to vote for candidates who will represent and advocate for your values.
 When you vote, you are taking an active role in deciding issues such as; healthcare, immigration, infrastructure, jobs, religious freedom, education, neighborhood safety, taxes, and much more.
 With technology and social media, voting has become more accessible and simpler than ever before.
 Your vote determines the direction of the country, and it’s your beliefs, your foundational worldview that guides your vote.